Abstract

 The inverse of $\tilde{g}_{\mu\nu}$ exists for $A>0$ and $1 + (B/A^2)(\partial\phi)^2 \neq 0$:

-For Lorentzian signature, require $A>0$ and $B(\partial\phi)^2 > -A^2$.
-We assume $B$ small and gradients bounded in all regimes of interest.
+For Lorentzian signature, require $A>0$ and $B(\partial\phi)^2 > -A^2$. $B$ is assumed small and gradients bounded in all regimes of interest.

 Causality